alchemy-fr/Phraseanet-Docs/en/Devel/API/V1/Route/Me.rst

 About
 -----

-Return information about the current authenticated user.
+Returns information about the authenticated user.

 .. code-block:: bash